2015 Istanbul suicide bombing

 On 6 January 2015, Diana Ramazova from Dagestan detonated a bomb vest at a police station in Istanbul's central Sultanahmet district, near the Blue Mosque and Hagia Sophia.
 The attack killed Ramazova and injured two police officers, one of whom later succumbed to his wounds.
 Ramazova was the pregnant widow of a Norwegian-Chechen ISIS fighter in Syria who had been killed in December 2014.

 Attack

 Istanbul governor Vasip Sahin said the woman, who reportedly spoke English with "a thick accent" and was dressed in a niqab, entered the police station and told officers she had lost her wallet before detonating the bomb.
 Turkish Prime Minister Ahmet Davutoğlu told reporters that the bomber was carrying two other devices, which were safely defused by officers on the scene.
 Emergency services rushed to the blast site, while the tram line that runs through the district was temporarily suspended.
-Besides the perpetrator only one other person died in the attack; a young police officer from Trabzon who had just became a father.
+Besides the perpetrator only one other person died in the attack; a young police officer from Trabzon who had just become a father.